The end of meat in 2035: Future of Food P2

 Between the 2030s and 2040s, much of Asia (with a particular emphasis on China) will enter this mature stage of development where the majority of their population will be well over 35 years old.
 Specifically, by 2040, Asia will have five billion people, 53.8 percent of whom will be above 35 years of age, meaning 2.7 billion people will enter the financial prime of their consumerist lives.

 And that’s where we’re going to feel the crunch—one of the most sought-after trappings people from developing countries prize is the Western diet.
 This means trouble.

 Let’s look at diets for a second: In much of the developing world, the average diet consists largely of rice or grain staples, with the occasional intake of more expensive protein from fish or livestock.
 Meanwhile, in the developed world, the average diet sees a much higher and more frequent intake of meats, both in variety and protein density.

 But let’s get real here; the majority of the world would never want that.
-We put up with investing excessive amounts of resources into livestock farming because we love eating meat.
-It just tastes awesome (sorry vegans).
-The majority of those who live in the developed world value meat as a part of their daily diets, while the majority of those in the developing world share those values and aspire increase their meat intake the higher up the economic ladder they climb.
+We put up with investing excessive amounts of resources into livestock farming because the majority of those who live in the developed world value meat as a part of their daily diets, while the majority of those in the developing world share those values and aspire to increase their meat intake the higher up the economic ladder they climb.